 The line between invoking and wishing is not clear.
 At what point does our intent become a supernatural force?
 Does this process involve hope or faith?
 Are these ingredients needed for magical alchemy, or are they bi-products?

-Prayer is a process used by many religions, from Buddhism to Christianity.
-Words of power are the vehicles people use o evoke the favor of a higher power.
+Prayer is a process used by religions, from Buddhism to Christianity.
+They use words of power to evoke the favor of a higher power.
 Rituals can be as simple as lighting a ceremonial candle or speaking words into a mirror.
 These are all applications of spellcasting.

 Magic is The Foundation of Religion